QianJaneXie/PandoraBayesOpt/README.md

      ```

 3. **Handle Hyperparameters**:
    The Bayesian optimization process is executed with the hyperparameters specified in the configuration file.
 This is handled by the `run_bayesopt_experiment` function found in each script within the `scripts` folder.
+This function handles not only the Bayesian optimization process but also the objective function and the outputs.
 If you choose to run the experiments using Python scripts directly, change the input of `run_bayesopt_experiment` from a configuration to a set of hyperparameters.

 3. **Log data**: Whether using wandb or just Python scripts, ensure that all relevant data and metrics are logged for analysis.